 “Case Studies in Neuroscience” provides a forum for human or animal subjects studies that cannot be replicated experimentally (e.g., they report the neurological effects of a rare disease), but provide unique insights into mechanisms of neural function (either at the cellular or systems level).
 Clinical case studies that describe the treatment of a patient with a rare medical condition are NOT appropriate for this category, and will be rejected without peer review.
 Acceptable submissions must provide insights into mechanisms of neural function, and/or how those mechanisms are altered by a disease process.
-Authors are encouraged to consult with the Editor-in-Chief to determine if their manuscript qualifies for submission as “Case Reports in Neuroscience”.
+Authors are encouraged to consult with the Editor-in-Chief to determine if their manuscript qualifies for submission as “Case Studies in Neuroscience”.

 The key elements of such articles are:

 - The title must begin "Case Studies in Neuroscience:..............." with the specific title following the colon.

 - Articles must be limited to studies with data – this is not a platform for presenting theories.